alekator/Leetcode/README.md

 # Leetcode

-the tasks I solved with leetcode will be presented here
+## The tasks I solved with leetcode will be presented here
+### Distribution in folders by complexity